mahouboy23/IB-notes/Notes 2.md

 - Whiteness racial group
 - eugenics

-	## Hidden Color 1: The Untold History of People of
+## Hidden Color 1: The Untold History of People of Aboridian